beckje01/gr8us-2013-plugin-talk/slides.md

 1. When to Use
 1. Checked In Plugin Directory
 1. Inline plugin
-   1. legacy resolve?
 1. Custom Repo
-   1. Works well but extra setup
-   1. bintray (no snapshots)
-   1. versioning not just snapshoting
 1. Summary
-1. Strategy for Forks
+1. Working with Forks
    1. Repo for each plugin
    1. Branch for your changes
+1. Strategy for Unreleased
+   1. bintray (no snapshots)
+   1. versioning not just snapshoting
 1. Gradle PoC?